 When I first started making soap back around 1998 I used olive oil.
 I liked olive oil in my soap and it was a widely used, highly regarded oil in soap making circles.
-Then about 5 or 6 years ago when olive oil prices started going through the roof I began looking for an alternative to olive oil and found it with rice bran oil.
+Then about 15 years ago when olive oil prices started going through the roof I began looking for an alternative to olive oil and found it with rice bran oil.

 Rice Bran Oil (Oryza Sativa) is obtained during the process of milling the rice and comes from the bran of the rice kernel which is the part containing the most oil.
-Rice Bran Oil is considered by some to be the “worlds healthiest edible oil” containing many vitamins, antioxidants and nutrients.
-It is also trans fat free.
-Studies have shown it can help lower cholesterol, enhance the immune system and fight free radicals.
+It is considered by some to be the “worlds healthiest edible oil” containing many vitamins, antioxidants and nutrients.
+It is also trans fat free and studies have shown it can help lower cholesterol, enhance the immune system and fight free radicals.

-- Rice Bran Oil is a natural source for the following antioxidants: Tocopherols, Tocotrienols, Gamma Oryzanol, Phytosterols, Polyphenols and Squalene.
-Antioxidants of course help fight free radicals and aid in slowing down the effects of aging.
+- It is a natural source for the following antioxidants: Tocopherols, Tocotrienols, Gamma Oryzanol, Phytosterols, Polyphenols, and Squalene.
+Antioxidants, of course, help fight free radicals and aid in slowing down the effects of aging.

-- Rice Bran Oil has the best balance of saturated, monounsaturated and polyunsaturated fats as recommended by such groups as the American Heart Association and the World Health Organization.
+- It has the best balance of saturated, monounsaturated and polyunsaturated fats as recommended by such groups as the American Heart Association and the World Health Organization.
 That makes it the oil of choice for improving serum cholesterol levels and preventing cardiovascular disease.

-- It contains proanthrocyanidins which protect collagen and elastin which in turn play in a large part in maintaining the suppleness of your skin.
+- It contains proanthocyanidins that protect collagen and elastin which in turn play in a large part in maintaining the suppleness of your skin.

-- As Rice Bran Oil is particularly high in fatty acids it is very beneficial for mature, delicate and sensitive skin.
+- As the oil is particularly high in fatty acids it is very beneficial for mature, delicate and sensitive skin.

-- Rice Bran Oil has a small molecule which makes it easier to penetrate the skin.
+- The oil has a small molecule which makes it easier to penetrate the skin.
 This gives it good penetration without being greasy.

 - Hair care products